StuartsProjects/StuartsProjects.github.io/_posts/2019-10-08-sx1262-improved-LoRa-device.md

 date: "2019-10-08"
 ---

 NiceRF recently released a module using the Semtech SX1262 LoRa module.
 This is for UHF use and seen as an upgrade to the SX127x devices.
-I designed Mikrobus module for it so I could test the device.
+I designed a breadboard friendly module for it so I could test the device.

 ![](/images/word-image.jpeg)